SCRUT AUTOMATION INC.

 - Data Centers.

-- Scrut Automation has AWS as its data center.
+- Infrastructure.
+Scrut Automation has AWS as its data center.

 - Server Operating Systems.
 Scrut Automation’s servers are customized for the application environment and the servers have been hardened for the security of the Services.
 Scrut Automation employs a code review process to increase the security of the code used to provide the Services and enhance the security products in production environments.